 - 5. Animals shown in individual classes may also be exhibited in the pen class. - 6.
-Sheep may not be weighed in wearing halters or blankets and must have less than 1⁄4 inch of wool on the body. - 7.
-In all market sheep classes, bracing will be allowed; however, no dangling will be allowed. - 8.
-Sheep will be divided by weight at the discretion of the Superintendent.
+Sheep may not be weighed in wearing halters or blankets and must have less than 1⁄4 inch of wool on the body. - Sheep will be divided by weight at the discretion of the Superintendent/FairBoard Member/Fair Manager.
 Champion and Reserve Champion lambs will be picked from each weight division if merited.
-These lambs will compete for the Overall Grand Champion and Reserve Grand Champion Market Lamb. - 9.
+These lambs will compete for the Overall Grand Champion and Reserve Grand Champion Market Lamb. - 8.
 A feeder class will be set up for lambs weighing less than 100 pounds or less than 85 pounds for Southdowns.
 These will be non-grading and not eligible for showing in championship classes or the sale.
 These lambs will be taken home at the completion of the fair.
 They will receive participation ribbons.